fechy/github-releases-notifier/README.md

 Note that this application requires to be left running in the background for scheduling the routine checks.

-## Limitations
+## Limitations and known issues

-- [ ] - Only Telegram bot is available for the notifications.
+- [ ] Only Telegram bot is available for the notifications.
-- [ ] - Depending on the system, the wroker will be oftimes in a

-different timezone or the clock will not be synchronized.
+- [ ] Depending on the system, the worker will be oftimes in a different timezone or the clock will not be synchronized.

 ## Licenses